 IC has also produced original research on strategies of ‘psychological warfare’ as deployed by industry and government and is an emerging thought leader that has penetrated the collective consciousness of many allied movements to this end.
 As a forum from which to seek and offer international solidarity for the world’s Indigenous Peoples, Nations and allies, the mission of IC is crucial in its efforts to ensure access to information that empowers entire communities to take advantage of the global momentum happening at any given moment in their own quests for justice.

 IC also continues to be a leading facilitator in expanding international awareness in regards to Indigenous Peoples and thereby informing the activity of activists and allies, as well as those seeking to be more responsible global citizens in this climate of consumerism, by persistently illuminating fraudulent and unlawful activity in the public and private sectors.

 The Grassroots of IC’s History

 In the summer of 2011, IC began to take on more volunteer writers and things began to snowball from there.
 In 2012 IC distributed its first printed publication, ‘People, Land and Truth 2012’ with a second publication coming in tow entitled, ‘Indigenous Struggles: Dispatches From the Fourth World.’
 With these efforts well received by its intended audience, IC partnered with the Public Good Project and Wrong Kind of Green to offer, ‘Communications in Conflict’.
 Rounding out its place as a multimedia endeavor, IC produced two exclusive documentary films in 2013, entitled ‘Nagare Barro Blanco’ and ‘Broken Valley’.
-These two films were quickly followed up with the 2014 edition of People Land Truth 2013’ and ‘Indigenous Struggles 2013’.
+These two films were quickly followed followed by ‘People Land Truth 2013’ and ‘Indigenous Struggles 2013’.